love

 There is no easy, nor one right answer.

-However, too often parents decide to let go before really exploring all of their options.
+However, too often, parents decide to let go before fully exploring all their options.

 Hang on with love